frees-io/freestyle-seed.g8/README.md

 Template applied in ./freestyle-rpc
 ```

-The new project will be created in the `test` folder.
+The new project will be created in a new folder in the root directoy of this project with the name introduced before.
+It will contain the basic structure and basic sbt configuration based on the `sbt-freestyle` and `sbt-org-policies` plugins.